-According to the Biosafety Law and its implementing regulation, for the purpose of monitoring GE products placed on the domestic market, the business operator (any person at each stage of business, such as importer, distributor, wholesaler, retailer etc.) must submit documents which contain information related to the GE products via a computer system to MinAF and keep the records for 20 years.
+Traceability clauses in the Biosafety Law and implementing regulations require that records be kept for a minimum of 20 years, detailing the unique identifier of the gene, quantity, supplier, and purpose of use, each time a product is processed or handled, from the time of import to the time of distribution to the market.
+The Turkish government has rolled out a new computer system for recordkeeping and tracking the movement of all GE products.
+The business operator (any person at each stage of business, such as importer, distributor, wholesaler, retailer etc.) must submit documents which contain information related to the GE products via the computer system to MinAF and keep the records for 20 years.